Programs of Study

-The Department of Human Services in the College of Education and Human Services offers a Bachelor of Science in Sign Language Interpreting (SLI), designed for students who have previously completed an associate's degree in sign language interpreting or the equivalent.
+The Department of Human Services in the College of Education and Human Services offers a Bachelor of Science completion degree in Sign Language Interpreting (SLI) designed for students who have previously completed an associate's degree in sign language interpreting.

 The Value of a Bachelor’s Degree in Sign Language Interpreting

-The Registry of Interpreters for the Deaf, Inc., (RID), a national membership organization of professionals who provide sign language interpreting/transliterating services for Deaf and Hard of Hearing persons, provides a National Testing System which certifies qualified interpreters.
-Recently, RID has mandated that all applicants obtain an associate’s degree by the year 2008 and a bachelor’s degree by the year 2012.
+The Registry of Interpreters for the Deaf Inc., (RID) a national membership organization of professionals that provide sign language interpreting/transliterating services for Deaf and Hard of Hearing persons, provides a National Testing System which certifies qualified interpreters.
+Applicants must hold a Bachelor's degree in order to apply for RID certification testing.

 Please visit RID’s website for more information.

 The objective of this program is to prepare students to enter the field of sign language interpreting as a professional who can make a significant contribution to the deaf community and the field of interpreting for the deaf.
 Interpreters must be proficient in both English and American Sign Language.